mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 Any other tags or attributes not allowed by the above list will be stripped out when you save your changes on the form.

-#### Questions

-A question can ask the user to provide some specific additional information that you require in order to treat the problem appropriately, such as what specific type of issue is being reported, or some additional details you require to take the report forward.
-It can either be a free-text field, or a drop-down, where you can specify the options to be picked from.

-You can also selectively disable the form submission process based upon a drop-down question answer - for example, if you had a question asking if the situation was dangerous, you could disable the form if the reporter answered Yes and display a message asking the user to ring a number instead.

 #### Hidden/internal data fields

 As well as questions and notices, you can set up hidden and internal data fields.
-A hidden data field will be output in the reporting form HTML (so e.g. clicking on a map asset could fill this field with the asset’s ID), whereas an internal data field is not output in the HTML (this is for special fields that your server knows to accept, e.g. different co-ordinate systems, special
+A hidden data field will be output in the reporting form HTML (so eg. clicking on a map asset could fill this field with the asset’s ID), whereas an internal data field is not output in the HTML (this is for special fields that your server knows to accept, e.g. different co-ordinate systems, special